tomcl/issie/README.md

 | `icon.ico`        | DEflow icon.                                                                                                                                                                                                                                                                                                                  |
 | `index.html`      | The page rendered by the renderer process.
 The HTML DOM is dynamically generated using React when the app is running.                                                                                                                                                                                                         |
 | Other             | Other files will be generated in this folder at compilation time.
 They are ignored by the gitignore, and you don't have to worry about those.                                                                                                                                                                                 |

+## Concept of Project and File in DEflow

+DEflow allows the users to create projects and files within those projects.
+A DEflow project is simply a folder named `<project_name>.dprj` (dprj stands for diagram project).
+A project contains a collection of designs, each named `<component_name>.dgm` (dgm stands for diagram).

+When opening a project, DEflow will search the given repository for `.dgm` files, parse their content, and allow the user to open them in DEflow or use them as components in other designs.

 ## Getting Started